 ESOP participants have the right to instruct the ESOP Committee, consisting of William E. Crenshaw, Tina P. Johnson and David P. Phillips, as to how to vote the shares of common stock allocated to their ESOP accounts at the Annual Meeting.
 The ESOP Committee will vote the ESOP shares at its discretion only if no instructions are received from ESOP participants.
 ESOP participants have the right to revoke submitted voting instructions cards by filing a written notice of revocation or submitting a duly executed voting instructions card bearing a later date with the ESOP Committee at the corporate office of the Company or by mailing it to the ESOP Committee at the proxy card address.
 Voting instructions cards and written notices of revocation must be received by the ESOP Committee by 4:30 p.m.
-Eastern time on April 17, 2023.
+Eastern time on April 15, 2024.

-1. ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS

-The Company's Amended and Restated Bylaws (Bylaws) specify that the Board of Directors shall not be less than three or more than 15 members.
+The Company's Amended and Restated By-laws specify that the Board of Directors shall not be less than three or more than 15 members.
 The exact number of directors shall be fixed by resolution adopted by a vote of a majority of the then authorized number of directors.
-The Board of Directors has fixed the number of directors at nine members.
-The nominees for election as a director are Jessica L. Blume, William E. Crenshaw, Joseph DiBenedetto, Jr., Mark R. Irby, Howard M. Jenkins, Jennifer A. Jenkins, Randall T. Jones, Sr., Stephen M. Knopik and David P. Phillips.
-All nominees are currently directors of the Company.
+The Board of Directors has fixed the number of directors at eight members.
+The nominees for election as a director are Jessica L. Blume, Joseph DiBenedetto, Jr., Mark R. Irby, Jennifer A. Jenkins, Randall T. Jones, Sr., Stephen M. Knopik, Kevin S. Murphy and David P. Phillips.
+All nominees except Kevin S. Murphy are currently directors of the Company.
 The Company's Corporate Governance Guidelines (Guidelines) include a general policy that directors will not stand for re-election after reaching age 72.
-The Board waived the Guidelines' age policy for one year for William E. Crenshaw to provide continuity of experience on the Board.
-The proxies will be voted FOR the election of the nine nominees unless the stockholder specifies otherwise.
+William E. Crenshaw and Howard M. Jenkins are not standing for re-election to the Board of Directors due to the Guidelines' age policy.
+The Board of Directors had previously waived the Guidelines' age policy for William E. Crenshaw to provide continuity of experience on the Board.
+The proxies will be voted FOR the election of the eight nominees unless the stockholder specifies otherwise.